+With year-round warm weather and vibrant cities that encourage exploration, Florida should be the perfect place to be a pedestrian.
 Sadly, that’s not the case.
 Of the five worst cities for pedestrian accidents, four of them are in the Sunshine State.
-It’s not exactly a ranking our state should be proud of.
+They are:

-Of course, it’s not just Florida that has a problem with pedestrian accidents.
+But it’s not just Florida that has a problem with pedestrian accidents.
 Nationwide in 2010, there was a pedestrian death every two hours and a pedestrian injury every eight minutes.
 In 2011, while the number of car crashes decreased, the number of pedestrian accidents went up.

 Why Are There So Many Pedestrian Accidents in Florida?